IgniteUI/igniteui-xplat-docs/doc/kr/components/general-changelog-dv.md

 ### Charts & Maps

-This release introduces several new and improved visual design and configuration options for all of the chart components. e.g. `DataChart`, `CategoryChart`, and `FinancialChart`.
+This release introduces several new and improved visual design and configuration options for all of the chart components, e.g. `DataChart`, `CategoryChart`, and `FinancialChart`.

 * Changed Bar/Column/Waterfall series to have square corners instead of rounded corners
 * Changed Scatter High Density series’ colors for heat min property from <span style="color:#8a5bb1">#8a5bb1</span> to <span style="color:#000000">#000000</span>